ederj12/nestjs-trade-api/README.md

 ## Additional Notes

-- API keys and sample credentials are in `api-keys.txt`.
 - The service uses distributed locking for scheduled jobs to prevent duplicate report generation.
 - All configuration is managed via environment variables and `@nestjs/config`.
 - For more details, see [REPORT.md](./REPORT.md).